Infoliterati/crafting-DH/Module1 (2).md

 **Question for Slack**
 markdown question:  I found the referencing style links interesting - eg the fact that the URLs were kept separate, or can follow later.
 Is the purpose to avoid cluttering up the text with long URLs?
 I can see that as a "reference" they would be usefully placed at the end of the document (if visible).
 Through experimenting I discovered that if the square bracket with colon - [alternative text]: -  is then followed by just a URL, it doesn't show up in the output, but if there is some text in front of it, then it does show - so to make a reference visible, it needs some text, not just a URL.
 Is that right?
 I'm also wondering if/how you can put in just text without it showing up in the preview window, or output document (as if writing a note to self).

+Adding some text as an experiment with Gitbook